erusselbrown/erusselbrown.github.io/index.md

 * Lab 2

     While lab 2 was a simple lab, I found it difficult at the time, something that I find humorous now.
-I learned how to use mathematic operations in my code.
+I learned how to use mathematical operations in my code.
 I didn't even realize at the time that one could simply use operations to perform math functions.
 It was a great learning experience for me.